GovCompass

 complexity

-The governance-challenging characteristic where risk lives in the interactions of many components, suppliers and environments that no one can reason about whole — answered by system-level assessment and end-to-end testing.
+The governance-challenging characteristic where risk lives in the interactions of many components, suppliers and environments that no one can reason about whole.
+The answer is system-level assessment and end-to-end testing.

 conformity assessment